mobxjs/mobx/docs/faq/migrate-to-6.md

 -   In `computed`, the when `predicate` (first arg), and `reaction` predicate (first arg) it is now forbidden to directly change state.
 State changes should be done in their effect functinos, or otherwise wrapped in `runInAction` at least (only the state change, not the observables you want to track!) (note that this is still an anti pattern).
 -   The `observableArray.get()` and `observableArray.set()` methods are no longer supported.
 -   The `IObservableObject` interface is no longer exported from MobX.
+-   The second argument to the `reaction` effect function, the disposer object, is now passed in as third argument.
+The second argument is now the previous value seen by the reaction.